satukoskinen/hive/README.md

 C projects:
 - reloaded
-  A bunch of catch-up C programing exercises upon starting the school.
+  A bunch of catch-up C programming exercises upon starting the school.
 - libft
   A personal C library to be used in the school projects, because using C standard libraries would be way too easy.
 It will be updated as new functions will be added.
 - get_next_line
   A function for reading a file, line by line.
 - fillit